pipelinelabo/datalaiq-wiki/gui/gui.md

 ![](searchpage.png)

-The icons along the top (labeled Main Menu, Help, Notifications, and User Profile) are visible at all times within the Gravwell GUI.
+The icons along the top (labeled Main Menu, Help, Notifications, and User Profile) are visible at all times within the DatalaiQ GUI.

 ## The Main Menu